-Provides the infrastructure and basic functions for distributed applications with HIPLEX® homogeneous link inbound conversation (CPI-C)
+Provides the infrastructure and basic functions for distributed applications with HIPLEX®.

+homogeneous link

-In the case of server-server communication: a link between two UTM applications.
+In the case of server-server communication. a link between two UTM applications.
 It is of no significance whether the applications are running on the same operating system platforms or on different platforms.